Python rpartition function is used to partition the given string using the specified separator and return a tuple with three arguments.

 The syntax of the string rpartition in Python Programming Language is

 Separator: This argument is required, and if you forget this argument, it throws TypeError.
-If you pass the non-existing item as the separator, then the rpartition return two empty strings as Tuple Item 1, and Item 2, followed by the whole string as Tuple Item 3.
+If you pass the non-existing item as the separator, then the Python rpartition function returns two empty strings as Tuple Item 1, and Item 2, followed by the whole string as Tuple Item 3.

 TIP: Even though there are multiple occurrences of the separator, then it looks for the first occurrence from the right side.